seqan/seqan3/doc/tutorial/07_sequence_file/index.md

 ## Applying a filter to a file

-On some occasions, you are only interested in sequence records that fulfill a certain criteria, e.g. having a minimum sequence length or a minimum average quality.
+On some occasions, you are only interested in sequence records that fulfill a certain criterion, e.g. having a minimum sequence length or a minimum average quality.
-Just like in the example with *seqan3::views::chunk* you can use *std::ranges::filter* for this purpose:
+Just like in the example with `seqan3::views::chunk` you can use `std::ranges::filter` for this purpose:

 \snippet doc/tutorial/07_sequence_file/sequence_file_quality_filter.cpp main

-To remind you what you have learned in the \ref tutorial_ranges tutorial before, a view is not applied immediately but **lazy evaluated**.
+To remind you of what you have learned in the \ref tutorial_ranges tutorial before, a view is not applied immediately but **lazy evaluated**.
 That means your file is still parsed record by record and not at once.

 ## Reading paired-end reads {#sequence_file_section_fun_with_ranges}

-In modern Next Generation Sequencing experiments, you often encounter paired-end read data which is split into two files.
+In modern Next-Generation Sequencing experiments, you often encounter paired-end read data which is split into two files.
 The read pairs are identified by their identical id and position in the files.

-If you want to handle one pair of reads at a time, you can do so easily with a seqan3::views::zip.
+If you want to handle one pair of reads at a time, you can do so easily with a `seqan3::views::zip`.

 \snippet doc/tutorial/07_sequence_file/sequence_file_paired_reads.cpp main